kaladivo/android-icon-generator/README.md

 # Android Icon Generator
-Android Icon Generator is a simple app that generates downscaled icons for all android supported densities (list supported densities can be found
+Android Icon Generator is a simple app that generates downscaled icons for all android supported densities (the list of supported densities can be found
 [here](http://developer.android.com/guide/practices/screens_support.html#range)).

 ## Download